 Stage 2: (Money and No Time) Now with full-time work, you find that there is money available to buy and do many things, but you have limited time to enjoy these.
-Since many big items (ex: car, house, etc) are purchased on credit from a bank, you cannot stop working as you will run out of money and risk losing all that you have.
+Since many big items (ex: car, house, etc) are purchased on credit from a bank, you cannot stop working as you will run out of money and risk losing everything.